-At Peters & Nolan, LLC, we know that car accidents can happen to anyone at anytime but that does not take away the trauma of being a victim of one.
+At Peters & Nolan, LLC, we know that car accidents can happen at any time but that does not take away from the trauma of being a victim of one.
 If you have been a victim of a car crash or pedestrian accident because of a careless or negligent driver, you can rest assured that we can help.
 Our number one goal is to make sure that you get the financial assistance to not only be able to pay for your current medical bills but also any future medical bills that could arise.
-You need an experienced car accident attorney to help you with you case.
+You need an experienced car accident attorney to help you with your case.

-Having represented hundreds of car accident victims, not only in Mesa County but also all over the Western Slope these are the most common car accident injuries:
+Having represented hundreds of car accident victims, not only in Mesa County but also all over the Western Slope these are the most common car accident injuries we deal with:

-- Disc injuries - impact from a car accident can cause damage to a disc, causing it to break or deform.
+- Disc injuries - Impact from a car accident can cause damage to a disc in ones back, causing it to break or deform.
 This can result in the disc putting pressure directly on nerves which can cause pain and numbness.

-- Spinal cord injuries - impact from a car accident can cause a blow to the spine and damage the bundle of nerves within it this can impair the brain's ability.
+- Spinal cord injuries - Impact from a car accident can cause a blow to the spine and damage the bundle of nerves within it this can impair motor functions.

-- Compression fractures - are tiny cracks in the bones of the spine that can cause a vertebrae to collapse and deform which could result in permanently altering the structure of your spine.
+- Compression fractures - Tiny cracks in the bones of the spine can cause a vertebra to collapse and deform.
+This damage could result in permanently altering the structure of your spine.

-- Soft tissue damage - a sudden jerking from a low impact car accident that can stretch or tear nerves, muscles, and connective tissue.
+- Soft tissue damage - A sudden jerking from a low impact car accident can stretch or tear nerves, muscles, and connective tissue.

-While some people are able to return to work or their normal lives relatively quickly some are not so fortunate.
+While some people can return to work or their normal lives relatively quickly some are not so fortunate.
 When handling car accident cases we ask our clients to: